 This is an option during the Formal Recruitment period for chapters that do not meet quota.
 Chapters may offer bids to potential new members, whose preferences were not matched.
 This process takes place before bids are distributed.
 Snap bidding is not intended to fill spaces in the chapter total and is limited to any woman who participated in formal recruitment.

 Check out the GetInvolved link above to get more info and even awsome text updates!

 Alumnae of the sororities at Rollins are encouraged, if they know of a prospective member whom they would like to specifically recommend, to submit a letter of recommendation on her behalf.
 Alumnae of the Rollins collegiate chapters as well as alumnae of any chapter of one of the national sororities represented on the Rollins campus may submit a letter directly to their respective organizations at Rollins.
 Please send letters to:

 Office of Student Invovlement

 Please note that recommendation letter forms (if a specific form is required), may vary by organization.
 Most forms are found on the website of the largest body of the sorority (national website for national organizations).

-**Potential new member women should be advised that recommendation letters are by NO means required and, at Rollins, are typically submitted by alumni women who want to bring a potential new member to chapter attention because of a personal relationship with that woman.
+Potential new members should be advised that recommendation letters are by NO means required and, at Rollins, are typically submitted by alumni women who want to bring a potential new member to chapter attention because of a personal relationship with that woman.
 Due to the size of our campus and our chapters, letters of recommendation are not necessary in order to get to know potential new members and therefore do not serve the same purpose as they do at larger schools where they may offer any means of discernible advantage.